mrh1997/headlock/docs/about.rst

    the following tests to return different results than when being run separately.

+ * **[PLANNED]** Test the same piece of C code compiled for 32bit and 64bit from within a single testrun.
+This means it doesn't matter what architecture your python testcode is running on.
+As the C code is running in a separate Process it can control both variants, 32bit and 64bit.

  * Especially make it work with embedded systems, so that

     * **[PLANNED]** C code can be executed on destination hardware.